heikomat/element-call-traefik/README.md

   }
 }
 ```
-**This will make visitors who use your self-hosted element-web to directly use your self-hosted element-call instance when choosing to initiate an element-call call.
-It also enables
+This enables
 - video-rooms + element-call-video-rooms (special rooms where the main focus is a perpetuate video call, but that also includes a text-chat)
 - group-calls (make sure you have permissions to make element-call calls in your groups)

+> TODO: The "New video room" buttons seems to still only appear, if a user actively joins the "Video Rooms"-Beta.
+Is this setting here respected?

 ## Videocall-button and Video-Rooms in the Element Desktop app

-The desktop app just wraps element-web. for now, it seems to be impossible to
+The desktop app just wraps element-web.
+Since [v1.11.97](https://github.com/element-hq/element-web/releases/tag/v1.11.97) it bundles the element-call webapp, so it should just work.
-configure the well-known in a way that tells element-desktop what element-call url to use.
-It could be that in the future, this can be configured via `/.well-known/element/element.json` just like it can be for the Element X app..

-For now i suggest "[installing](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Guides/Installing#installing_pwas)" a configured, self-hosted element-web instance as PWA

-For more Info, see https://github.com/element-hq/element-meta/issues/2441 and https://github.com/element-hq/element-meta/issues/2441